1979–80 Australian region cyclone season: Tropical Cyclone Paul

 On 2 January, the BoM reported that a tropical depression had developed in the Southwest Gulf of Carpentaria.
 During that day the depression moved towards the southwest and developed early signs of having a cyclonic circulation, however before it could intensify into a tropical cyclone, the system made landfall near the Northern Territory border with Queensland at 135°E. Over the next couple of days the depression weakened slightly, as it moved in a general east-southeast direction across the Carpentaria and Central Coast districts of Queensland.
 On 7 January, the depression moved out into the Coral Sea just to the south of Sarina with a central pressure of 995 hPa.
 During that day the depression developed gale-force windspeeds and was named as Paul by TCWC Brisbane.
 Before later that day, Paul reached its peak intensity as a tropical cyclone with 10-minute sustained windspeeds of 75 km/h and its lowest central pressure of 989 hPa as it moved rapidly towards the southeast.
 This southeastern movement continued until 1200 UTC on 8 January when it slowed down and started to move to the southwest as it developed a cold core and became extratropical.
 The extratropical remnants of Paul subsequently lingered in the Australian region and peaked with stronger windspeeds than when it was a tropical cyclone.
 The US Navy's analysis of this system shows that they would have considered Paul a tropical storm with peak 1-minute sustained windspeeds of 110 km/h.
 As a tropical depression, Paul forced a strong area of convergence in the moist airstream onto the tropical Queensland coast.
 As a result of the moisture, very heavy rain caused one of the highest floods of the 20th Century down the Don River through Bowen.
 In its lower reaches the river changed its course and washed away two homes and caused several million Australian dollars' worth of damage to the market garden industry.

 Severe Tropical Cyclone Amy

 What would form into Amy began on 3 January 1980 as a collection of clouds located over the Timor Sea, and would drift west-southwest as it reached tropical cyclone status on 5 January.
 Amy sped towards the south on the 7th, towards Port Hedland.
 As it approached landfall, it continued to switch direction.
-Amy made landfall the morning of 10 January about 110km east of Port Headland.
+Amy made landfall the morning of 10 January about 110 km east of Port Hedland.
 Amy passed close to the town of Goldsworthy and caused extensive damage.
-In total, Amy caused around $25 million dollars in damages.
+In total, Amy caused around $25 million in damages.
 No injuries or deaths were reported.
+The lowest central pressure was 915 hPa.